No. 23 Provisions governing the conduct of senators in debate (PDF 80KB)

 - offensive words, imputations of improper motives or personal reflections against other Houses of Parliaments or their members, or judicial officers.

 It is for the Chair to determine what constitutes offensive words, imputations of improper motives or personal reflections, taking into account the connotations and context of the words used.
-When a senator is asked by the Chair to withdraw unparliamentary remarks, he or she must do so without qualification.
+When a senator is asked by the Chair to withdraw unparliamentary remarks, they must do so without qualification.
 It is not in order to quote unparliamentary language from a document.

 In addition to these specific rules, various conventions have been traditionally observed but not recorded in standing orders, probably because they were regarded as so fundamental to civilised debate that they were taken as given.
 They include: